Abel Foullon

-Abel Foullon (1513–1563 or 1565, in France) was an author, director of the Mint for Henry II of France and also an engineer to the king of France after Leonardo da Vinci.
+Abel Foullon (1513–1563 or 1565, in France) was a writer, director of the Mint for Henry II of France and also an engineer to the king of France after Leonardo da Vinci.
+In 1545 he married Catherine Clouet, the daughter of the portrait painter Jean Clouet and sister of the portrait painter François Clouet.
+Their son Benjamin Foullon or Foulon also became a portrait painter and miniaturist.

+Invention and patenting of the holometer

-His Holometer is an instrument for making of angular measurements for surveying.
-In 1551, Henry II granted Abel a 10-year exclusive patent monopoly on the holometer in exchange for publishing a description of it.
+Foullon invented a holometre, an instrument for making of angular measurements for surveying.
+In 1551, Henry II granted Foullon a 10-year exclusive patent monopoly on the holometer in exchange for publishing a description of it.
 A description of an invention in a patent is called a patent “specification”.
 This first patent specification was entitled "Usage & Description de l'holomètre".
 Publication was delayed until after the patent expired in 1561.